John Nike: Life and career

 Nike originally came from Devon.
 He moved to Bracknell in 1964 and worked for a garden centre until 1967.
 Following redundancy, Nike decided to find some land to build his own garden centre.
 He acquired 60 acre of land (formerly Binfield Brickworks) in the Amen Corner area of the town in 1969 through his company Key Properties Ltd. Planning permission was eventually obtained in 1979 to build a leisuresport complex, hotel, garden centre and business park.
 John Nike Leisuresport Bracknell (home of the Bracknell Bees ice hockey team) opened in 1985 for dry slope skiing and in 1987 for ice skating.
 The adjacent four star, 205-bedroom Coppid Beech Hotel, which has an alpine ski lodge design, opened in 1993 and is operated by his company Nike Group Hotels Ltd.

 Nike expanded his John Nike Leisuresport Ltd business, and came to own dry ski slopes in Bracknell, Chatham, Llandudno, Plymouth and Swadlincote.
 He had plans to open a further dry ski slope in Wrexham.
 He also used to operate Bristol Ice Rink until it closed in October 2012.
 Nike owned Leisuresport World, a retail outlet chain specialising in the winter sports sector, with outlets at all five John Nike Leisuresport Complexes, along with an online shopping operation.
 In addition, he owns 94% of Techmat 2000 Ltd, which manufactures and owns the patents for the dry ski slope surfaces Skitech and Perma-snow, and the patent for the artificial grass surface Greengrass.
 Nike also used to own the Thames Valley Tigers basketball team until it folded in 2005.

 Nike had various property and construction interests.
 In addition to his property letting and development company Key Properties Ltd, he owned Treescape Ltd (which specialises in estate management), Nike Construction Ltd (a construction contractor), 89.9% of Nike Design Ltd (who are architects and engineers) and the Bracknell building merchant Jubilee Building Supplies, which also has an online shopping operation.
 He was also a shareholder in The 33 Group Ltd, which lets out commercial property in Bracknell.

 Nike funded The John Nike Athletics Stadium at the Bracknell Sport and Leisure Centre in 1984, The John Nike Lecture Theatre in the Agriculture Building at the University of Reading in 2000, The John Nike Digital Suite at South Hill Park in Bracknell in 2004 and The John Nike Dance Studio at The Brakenhale School in Bracknell in 2011.

+Death

 He lived in Binfield.
 Nike died at a hospital in Reading on 25 December 2016.